sitedata/checklyhq.com/site/content/docs/CICD/_index.md

 Checkly enables you to trigger **single checks or groups of checks** as you deploy your code from your CI/CD pipeline.

 The easiest way to get started is by using our GitHub integration to leverage the GitHub deployments API.
-This requires minimal setup and works great with providers like **Vercel** and **Heroku**.
+This requires minimal setup and works great with providers like **Vercel (formerly Zeit)** and **Heroku**.

 - [GitHub deployments](/docs/cicd/github/)